Benzo Rehab Center in Texas

 • Physical Dependence: Your brain gets so used to benzos that it needs them just to function, making quitting feel impossible.

-• Tolerance Build-Up: Over time, the usual dose stops working, and you need more and more to feel anything.
+• Tolerance Build-Up: Over time, the usual dose becomes ineffective, and you require increasingly higher doses to feel any effect.

 • Cognitive Issues: Chronic abuse can mess with your memory, concentration, and even decision-making skills.

-• Emotional Numbness: Sure, benzos can dull anxiety, but long-term use can also dull all your emotions, making you feel detached or “blah.”
+• Emotional Numbness: Sure, benzos can dull anxiety, but long-term use can also dull all your emotions, making you feel detached.

 • Withdrawal Symptoms: If you try to stop, you might face anxiety, insomnia, tremors, or even seizures.